MichaelArnoldOwens/shopifylike_ui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+## Deployment

+`npm run build` creates a `build` directory with a production build of your app.
+Set up your favourite HTTP server so that a visitor to your site is served `index.html`, and requests to static paths like `/static/js/main.<hash>.js` are served with the contents of the `/static/js/main.<hash>.js` file.

+## `npm run build`

+Builds the app for production to the `build` folder.<br>
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.<br>
+Your app is ready to be deployed!

+See the section about [deployment](#deployment) for more information.

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).